bgkillas/kalc/README.md

 - Type "number#" to graph a complex number
 - Type "polar" to toggle polar output
 - Type "frac" to toggle fraction display
+- Type "frac_iter=[num]" how many iterations to check for fractions
 - Type "debug" toggles displaying computation time in nanoseconds

 Operators: